lucadelu/pyModis/docs/source/scripts/modis_convert.rst

 modis_convert.py
 -----------------

-**modis_convert.py** is a script to convert MODIS data to TIF formats and different projection reference system.
-It is an interface to MRT mrtmosaic software, the best application for work with HDF MODIS data.
+**modis_convert.py**  converts MODIS data to TIF formats and different projection reference system.
+It is an interface to MRT mrtmosaic software or GDAL library.

 Usage
 ^^^^^^